unixorn/awesome-zsh-plugins/README.md

 - [smiley](https://github.com/gsamokovarov/smiley.zsh-theme) - A prompt with happy and sad faces.
 - [snowflake](https://github.com/angelina-tsuboi/snowflake-zsh-theme) - An elegant, simple, and neat ZSH theme including an aesthetically pleasing cool color palette that harmonizes with dark themes.
 - [sobole](https://github.com/sobolevn/sobole-zsh-theme) - A minimalistic theme inspired by old-fashioned hobbies.
 No verbose gimmicks, no emoji, no fidget spinners, and no other visual noise.
 Has both light and dark modes.
-- [soda-pop](https://github.com/im-adnan/soda-pop.zsh-theme) - A fast, customizable, highly visual, and pure-shell asynchronous `git` prompt theme.
-It combines an informative git status, an execution tracker, and a rich bubblegum/soda-pop aesthetic with precise color mapping optimized for both light and dark modes.
 - [softblobby](https://github.com/gsalami00/softblobby/) - A theme for people who love unicorns, pink and purple.
 Includes decorators for `git` information, current directory, time and username.
 - [solarized-powerline (houjunchen)](https://github.com/houjunchen/solarized-powerline) - Solarized powerline-style theme for ZSH.
 - [solarized-powerline (KuoE0)](https://github.com/KuoE0/oh-my-zsh-solarized-powerline-theme) - Solarized powerline variant.